-When the temperature of the inverter reaches a certain level, D8 is programmed to LOW.
-The relay module provides the fan with the same power feeding the Arduino.
-(A 230V > 12 V power adaptor) To switch the fan "off", D8 is programmed to HIGH.
+When the temperature of the inverter gets to high 5V is put on a relay module The relay module provides the fan with the same power feeding the Arduino.
+(A 230V > 12 V power adaptor.)

 The relay module uses the 5V and GND from the Arduino as illustrated: